 - ¼ teaspoon cardamom powder

 - 2 cups almond milk or plant based milk of choice

 - In a large bowl add rolled oats, walnuts, cinnamon, nutmeg, cardamom, salt and baking powder.
 Stir to combine.

 - In a medium sized bowl whisk together milk, eggs, coconut oil, maple syrup and vanilla.

 - Pour wet ingredients into dry ingredients and stir until well combined.
 Add the grated carrot and stir through.

 - Into a greased baking dish, pour in baked oats mixture and spread out evenly with a spoon.

-- Place in oven and bake for 45 minutes or until golden brown on top.
-Serve topped yoghurt of choice
+- Place in oven and bake for 45-60 minutes or until golden brown on top, depending on the size of your baking dish.

 Loved this recipe?
 Let us know how you went by rating the recipe and commenting below.